 Head Injuries Following a Motorcycle Collisions

-One of the most common Glastonbury motorcycle accident injuries is a traumatic brain injury.
+One of the most common motorcycle accident injuries riders suffer in Glastonbury is a traumatic brain injury.
 A traumatic brain injury is any injury that sustained to the brain as a result of trauma.
-This can be anything from a concussion, which can be classified as a mild traumatic brain injury, to something that much more severe.
+This can be anything from a concussion, which can be classified as a mild traumatic brain injury, to something much more severe.

 Anytime the head collides with something or the brain moves within the skull, people are at risk for a traumatic brain injury.
 If a motorcyclist hits their head on the pavement or collides with a car in front of them, it is going to result in movement of the brain in the cranial cavity.
 This could result in some sort of traumatic brain injury.